glfw/glfw.github.io/faq.md

 On Unix-like systems using the X Window System, the Xlib API is used for window and input management, the XRandR or XF86VidMode extension (if available) for display mode management, and GLX (with extensions) for context creation.

+There is also an experimental EGL backend that works with the Win32 and Xlib APIs.

 ### 2.13 - Why doesn't your gl.h have the functions I need?